kxn468/cypress-cucumber-example/README.md

 # Tags usage

 ### Tagging tests
-You can use tags to select which test should run using [cucumber's tag expressions](https://github.com/cucumber/cucumber/tree/master/tag-expressions).
-Keep in mind we are using newer syntax, eg. `'not @foo and (@bar or @zap)'`.
+You can use tags to select which test should run using cucumber's tag expressions Keep in mind we are using newer syntax, eg. `'not @foo and (@bar or @zap)'`.
 In order to initialize tests using tags you will have to run cypress and pass TAGS environment variable.